RagunathNagaraj/RagunathNagaraj/README.md

-# 👋 Hi, I'm Ragunath Nagaraj a researcher working at the intersection of **artificial intelligence, learning systems, and human–AI interaction**.
+# 👋 Hi, I'm a researcher working at the intersection of **artificial intelligence, learning systems, and human–AI interaction**.
 My work explores how emerging technologies can support **collaboration, problem-solving, creativity, and skill development** across digital learning environments.
 I build and study AI-enabled tools that combine **learning analytics, generative AI, and user-centred design** to better understand how people learn, interact, and innovate with intelligent systems.

 ## 🔬 Research Focus